 Bake for 12 minutes until a toothpick inserted into the centre comes out clean.
 Cool in the tin for 3 minutes, then remove and serve with lots of butter.

-Let me assure you they are absolutely heavenly – the salty Parmesan is a perfect foil for sweet, tangy slivers of peppadew and the thyme seems to bring out the flavour of both.
+Let me assure you they are absolutely heavenly – the salty Parmesan is a perfect foil for sweet, tangy slivers of Peppadew and the thyme seems to enhance the flavour of both.
 Yum yum yum.